A couple alternative options that may provide more support are:

 -Squatting With a Birthing Bar:

 Birthing bars are attachments that can be added to beds to help support yourself while you are in a squatting position.
-Squatting helps expand the pelvis which allows gravity to help the baby move down.
+Squatting helps expand the pelvis which allows gravity to help the baby move down.-Birthing Stool:

 This position, laying on your side, is especially good for helping you to relax in between contractions.
 Some research has also shows that this is the most effective birthing position for preventing tearing.